FlyJingFish/AndroidAOP/docs/getting_started.md

 ## Custom Aspects

+*[Custom Aspects]: Using the following features means you must choose one of <code>android-aop-ksp</code> and <code>android-aop-processor</code> as a dependency

+This introduction is a general outline.

 - @AndroidAopPointCut is an aspect that annotates methods
 - @AndroidAopMatchClassMethod is the aspect of matching class methods
 - @AndroidAopReplaceClass is called by the replacement method